-This JMBamboo Fern Leaf Plumosus Asparagus has unique and delicate fronds, and is an unusual indoor plant.
+This JMBamboo Fern Leaf Plumosus Asparagus has unique and delicate fronds and is an unusual indoor plant.
 It arrives 5" tall and 4" wide, and is a slow grower, making it a great option for a countertop planter.
-This fern was very well packed, neatly wrapped in plastic, supported with a bamboo stake and packed in styrofoam peanuts, leading to no damage to the delicate plant.
+This fern was very well packed, neatly wrapped in plastic, supported with a bamboo stake, and packed in styrofoam peanuts, leading to no damage to the delicate plant.
 The soil was adequately watered, and it was easy to transplant this plant.
-An added bonus?
+A bonus?
 The Asparagus Fern tolerates low light conditions, as it is used to growing in dappled light outside.

-Although the Asparagus Fern's slow growth and small footprint contribute to easy maintenance, it can be a little more picky than a few of our other selections.
-The delicate nature of the leaves make them sensitive to humidity and receptive to a daily misting.
-We were able to see the results here after the fronds dried out from the arid climate of our test location, but recovered quickly with misting and a tray of water.
+Although the Asparagus Fern's slow growth and small footprint contribute to easy maintenance, it can be a little pickier than a few of our other selections.
+The delicate nature of the leaves makes them sensitive to humidity and receptive to daily misting.
+We were able to see the results after the fronds dried out from the arid climate of our test location but recovered quickly with misting and a tray of water.
 Additionally, the soil must be kept consistently moist, but not soggy and temperature should be maintained above 60 degrees F. This being said, even though the fern may dry out, it is probably not dead and can be restored if returned to ideal conditions.
-As a whole, the JMBamboo Fern Leaf Plumosus Asparagus is a unique, slow-growing countertop option for anyone who is excited to give a little more care and thought to its living conditions.
+As a whole, the JMBamboo Fern Leaf Plumosus Asparagus is a unique, slow-growing countertop option for anyone excited to give a little more care and thought to its living conditions.

 This Hirt's Gardens ZZ Plant did lack in the quality of the packaging.
 While it arrived securely in its pot in a box filled with styrofoam peanuts, it was growing at a right angle to its pot.
 This made re-potting somewhat difficult, but it did not seem to affect the overall health of the product, as when allowed to grow with the pot standing near a bright window it entirely straightened itself.
 The Hirt's Gardens Zamioculcas Zamiifolia is an excellent option for someone looking for a plant that requires little attention and can tolerate a wide range of growing conditions.